-This guide assumes that you have knowledge of basic Microsoft® cluster concepts, Microsoft administrative procedures, and file-sharing protocols.
-HP recommends that you obtain supplemental documentation relative to these topics prior to setting up the NAS b3000 v2.
+This guide assumes that the reader has knowledge of basic Microsoft® cluster concepts, Microsoft administrative procedures, and file-sharing protocols.
+It is recommended that the reader obtain supplemental documentation relative to these topics prior to setting up the NAS e7000 v2.